green-coding-solutions/website/content/case-studies/hyper-threading-and-energy.md

 {{< /rawhtml >}}
 \
-As seen in the charts and the table Hyper-Threading on our Intel CPU on the test bench is always able to deliver more operations per 10 seconds.
+As seen in the charts and the table Hyper-Threading on our Intel CPU on the test bench is always able to deliver more operations per 10 seconds, while the energy cost is not rising as quickly.
+So the result is: **Energy cost per operation drops when using Hyper-Threading while also retaining and even increasing throughput**.

 The energy with Hyper-Threading turned on exceeds the total amount of the non-Hyper-Threading configuration of the chip when using 3 cores or more.